theaminuli/hello-plus/readme.txt

 == Frequently Asked Questions ==

-= Does this theme support the Gutenberg editor? =
+= Does this theme work with Gutenberg? =

-Yes, Hello Plus is fully compatible with the Gutenberg block editor.
+Yes.
+Hello Plus is fully compatible with the Gutenberg block editor and includes styling for all core blocks.

+= Does the theme support RTL languages? =

+Yes.
+Hello Plus includes full RTL (Right-to-Left) language support.

+= Can I create a child theme? =

+Yes.
+Hello Plus is child-theme-ready and follows WordPress best practices for customization.

-= Is this theme responsive? =
+= Is the theme SEO-optimized? =

+Yes.
+It includes semantic HTML, schema markup, and fast performance for better SEO.

+= Will my site be mobile-friendly? =

-Yes, Hello Plus is fully responsive and works on all device sizes.
+Definitely.
+Hello Plus is fully responsive and optimized for all screen sizes.

+= How do I get support? =

+For free support, please use the WordPress.org support forum.
+Documentation is available on our website.

 == Changelog ==

 = 1.3.0 =
-* Merge pull request #81 from theaminuli/development
 * Improved: Enhance README description for clarity and detail (#80)
 * Improved: Update README tags to reflect added features and compatibility (#79)
-* FAQ section to markdown table format (#78)
+* Improved: FAQ section for clarity and detail (#78)
-* Added dev-note directory and updated .gitattributes and composer.json to exclude it from exports (#77)

 = 1.2.0 =
 * Fixed: Border styling issue from whisper.json